tido64/rainbow/doc/getting_started/quick_start.md

    and "Create groups for any added folders" selected.
 Click "Add".
 5. You should now see `transitions` under `Resources`.
 Right-click it and choose "Add Files to Rainbow...".
-6. This time, navigate to `demos/canvas` and add `canvas.png`.
+6. This time, navigate to `demos` and add `canvas.png`.

 You should now be able to run this demo in the simulator or on your device.

 ## Linux / Mac OS X / Windows

 1. Copy this folder somewhere.
 In the following steps, we'll be copying more stuff into this folder.
+This will be your game folder.
-2. The `transitions` demo uses some convenience libraries, so navigate to the `lua` folder and copy all the Lua files.
+2. The `transitions` demo uses some convenience libraries, so navigate to the `lua` folder and copy all the Lua files to your game folder.
 (The demo doesn't actually use all of them but we'll just copy all for simplicity's sake.)
 3. We'll also need to copy some basic shaders before we can start Rainbow.
    Navigate to `src/Graphics/`.
-Copy the `Shaders` folder (wholesale).
+Copy the `Shaders` folder (wholesale) to your game folder.
 4. `transitions` also needs a texture.
-This texture is located in `demos/canvas/`.
-Copy `canvas.png`.
+This texture is located in `demos/`.
+Copy `canvas.png` to your game folder.

 Now your demo folder should contain at least the following files:

 	Kim.lua
 	Math.lua
 	Shaders/
+	    Fixed2D.fsh
+	    Fixed2D.vsh
+	    Simple.fsh
+	    Simple2D.vsh
 	Transition.lua
-	TransitionEffects.lua
+	TransitionFunctions.lua
 	canvas.png
 	main.lua